 Office Professionals are benefitting from the rise in exceptional trainers around the world who help them build their confidence, value their contribution and encourage their development.
 Of course, I have to mention in particular the fantastic Lucy Brazier, founder of Executive Secretary Magazine, who has taken PA power to new heights.
 Executive Secretary LIVE events are held worldwide to enormous acclaim.

 We now see PA networks around the world, within organisations or national, international and local areas.
-IMA (formerley EUMA), chaired by Elizabeth Wakeling in the UK, Maria Marsh at the University of Manchester, Wendy Rapana of the Association of Administrative Professionals in New Zealand, Rosemary McLennan at the Scottish PA Network, Warsha Joshi’s Platinum PA Club in Dubai, Amanda Hargreaves and team at the Manchester PA Network and Marion Lowrence of the Yorkshire PA Hub and many more (see a full list).
-Victoria Darragh, a former award-winning PA, has now established the Executive & Personal Assistants Association to empower the profession.
+IMA (formerly EUMA), chaired by Elizabeth Wakeling in the UK, Maria Marsh at the University of Manchester, Wendy Rapana of the Association of Administrative Professionals in New Zealand, Rosemary McLennan at the Scottish PA Network, Warsha Joshi’s Platinum PA Club in Dubai, Amanda Hargreaves and team at the Manchester PA Network and Marion Lowrence of the Yorkshire PA Hub and many more (see a full list).
 I am delighted to be involved with these groups.
+Most importantly, these organisations promote the importance of collaboration; of lifting everyone up, not putting others down.
+Together, united, we can raise the profession to great heights.

 Happily, we are now reaching a point where organisations have started to value the role of administration and understand the need for relevant and high quality training (this article tells you more).
 This includes training from people who do not have a PA background but whose specialisms are now extremely relevant to PAs.